6 Days , 2 Countries , 4 Cities

 If you are planning a winter visit, get a warm, padded winter jacket.
 Thermal underwear, a warm hat, thick socks and gloves help a lot when temperatures drop below freezing.

-If you have trouble finding winter gear where you come from, don’t worry – everything can be purchased in Finland.
-Warm clothing is included in guided safaris and other winter excursions.
+Don’t worry if winter gear is hard to find where you come from, everything can be purchased in Finland.
+Guided safaris and other winter excursions include warm clothing.

 Did you know?